solar building

 Electrical grid: You may hear your installer refer to this simply as “the grid”.
 This is the system that delivers electricity from utility companies to consumers.
 Electrical grids are composed of generating locations, transmission lines, and distribution lines.

-Energy payback: This is the amount of time a needs to generate the same amount of energy it took to actually manufacture it.
-According to recent solar power information, modern photovoltaic (PV) panels have an energy payback period of one to four years.
+Energy payback: This is the amount of time a solar panel needs to generate the same amount of energy it took to actually manufacture it.
+According to recent solar information, modern photovoltaic (PV) panels have an energy payback period of one to four years.

 Insolation: This measures the amount of solar radiation energy in an area, and plays a major role in how much energy your solar panels can create.